• Science Saturday: Boosting access for next-generation biotherapies

 Regenerative biotherapeutics have advanced into clinical trials.
 An example is stem cell therapy for heart failure patients.
 Heart failure is among the top 5% of conditions with the highest medical expenses, warranting new treatment modalities.

 Cardiopoietic cells, developed at Mayo Clinic and tested in clinical trials, show benefit in patients with advanced heart failure.
-Cardiopoietic cells are derived from adult stem cell sources and programmed with a growth factors-based protein cocktail to enhance their heart-healing aptitude.
+Cardiopoietic cells are derived from adult stem cell sources and programmed with a growth factors-based protein cocktail to enhance their heart healing aptitude.
 The process of cardiopoiesis — the production of cardiac muscle tissue — has been engineered to yield affordable cardiac repair competent cells.
-Launching biotherapeutics tailored for optimal outcomes and offered at mass production cost would contribute to equitable regenerative care that addresses population health needs.
+Launching biotherapeutics tailored for optimal outcome and offered at mass production cost would contribute to equitable regenerative care that addresses population health needs.